Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Experiments

-For inference, we use a greedy decoder to generate the linearized parse sequence.
+For inference, we use a greedy decoder to generate the linearized parse\klrm{ sequence}.
 The output token with maximum posterior probability is chosen at every time step and fed as input in the next time step.
 The decoder stops upon producing the end-of-sentence symbol.
-As shown in Figure \ref{fig:example}, we also use a post-processing step that merges the original sentence tokens with the decoder output to obtain the standard constituent tree representation.\footnote{In rare cases (and virtually none as our models converge), the decoder does not generate a valid parse sequence, due to the mismatch in brackets and/or the mismatch in the number of pre-terminals and terminals, i.e., num(XX) $\ne$ num(tokens).
-In such cases, we simply add/remove brackets from either end of the parse, or add/remove pre-terminal symbols XX in the middle of the parse to match the number of input tokens.}
+We use TensorFlow~\cite{tensorflow} to implement all models.\footnote{Our code resources can be found in Appendix \ref{app:misc}.}